Why should I neuter my pet?

 When can I neuter my pet?

-Male dogs can be castrated from 6 months of age.
+Male dogs can be castrated from 6 months of age to 1year +, depending on the size and breed of dog.
 We advise that female dogs are spayed 3 to 4 months after their first season.
 If your dog has already had more than one season, we advise spaying 3 to 4 months after the last season finished.
 With cats, we are happy to discuss neutering from 4 and a half months of age for both sexes.
 Generally speaking male rabbits can be neutered from 4 months and females from 6 months.
 This does however depend to some extent on the size, breed and stage of development of the rabbit.

 All neutering operations are surgical procedures and need to be booked in advance.
 If we have not seen your pet before it will always be necessary to check him or her before admission.